jameshu88/vig3n3r3/README.md

 ## Contributing

-We welcome contributions!
+Welcoming contributions!
 Please feel free to submit a pull request or open an issue if you'd like to improve or fix something.

 ### Instructions for contributing:
 1. Fork the repository.